Skip to main content

 Undergrad Advising

-Current students must use the VAC (valid student PID required) or in-person advising.
+Current students must use the VAC (valid student PID required) or Zoom appointments for advising.
 We cannot advise students via email or over the phone (to preserve student privacy standards).
+If/when we are able to re-open in-person advising, we will update you.
+If you have academic-related forms or paperwork that require our review and signature, please email them to litug@ucsd.edu.

 Virtual Advising Center